harrisdakari/FrequencyAnalysis/README.md

 #What the code does

 Reads a wave file and outputs the pitch and frequency of the wave file at each point in time.
-Also can gives a graph of the frequency domain for every every b;ock of time that is analyzed.
+It also gives a graph of the frequency domain for every every b;ock of time that is analyzed.

 For a Demo of what the code does, go to this youtube link: https://youtu.be/nlw2Ldvd4C8